jack126guy/fimec/README.md

 ## License

 The contents of the `data` directory are in the public domain under [Creative Commons CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/).
-A copy is available in `LICENSE-CC0.txt`.
+A copy is available in `LICENSE-DATA.txt`.

 All other contents are available under the MIT License.
-A copy is available in `LICENSE-MIT.txt`.
+A copy is available in `LICENSE-SITE.txt`.